 Osmat Jefferson PhD MInt Law

-The patent sequence (PatSeq) facility links diverse patent-derived attributes with genetic sequences and their scientific information.
-Moreover, the toolkit provides navigation capabilities at various levels to collect signals on what is subject for patenting and what is not, explore patenting patterns across genomes, and zoom in to compare patent claims (see her article in Nature Biotech at https://www.nature.com/articles/nbt.2755).
-In May 2014, a summary of this work was also featured by WIPO magazine (http://www.wipo.int/wipo_magazine/en/2014/02/article_0008.html) and in 2015, new and novel tools were featured in the following publications:
+- The patent sequence toolkit (PatSeq) that links diverse patent-derived attributes with genetic sequences and their scientific information.
+Moreover, the toolkit provides navigation capabilities at various levels to collect signals on what is subject for patenting and what is not, explore patenting patterns across genomes, and zoom in to compare patent claims (see the article in Nature Biotech.
+In May 2014, a summary of this work was also featured by WIPO magazine.

 - Beyond scholarly literature; a lens into innovation

 - Gene and genome patents: How to navigate their complexity?

 - Enabling Innovation using identifiers: Moving from Metrics to Maps

 - Berytech talk Lebanon_July2017